 - Drain the shrimp from the cold water and pat them dry.
 Add them into a large mixing bowl.

-- Add the pickled red onions and seasoning liquid to the shrimp.
-Add the remaining fresh cucumber slices.
+- Add the pickled red onions, remaining cucumbers, and seasoning liquid to the shrimp.

-- Toss the ingredients together very well to make sure all the flavors are evenly distributed.
+- Toss the ingredients together very well to make sure all of them are evenly coated.

 - Season the fresh shrimp salad with sea salt flakes and freshly ground black pepper.

-- Serve it immediately with some fresh avocado slices and additional fresh cilantro leaves.
+- Eat Aguachile immediately with some fresh avocado slices, tortilla chips, and additional fresh cilantro leaves.